seanpue/webpage/output/posts/welcome-to-my-blog/index.rst

 I am using a software package called Nikola_ to create this webpage.
 It took me a little while to get comfortable with it, but it seems quite nice so far.
 It creates static webpages, so there is no code running this website.
-I really didn’t want to have deal with updating software versions, security issues, and so on.
+I really didn’t want to have to deal with updating software versions, security issues, and so on.
 There is also an Urdu translation that I will try and implement in the near future.
 The software is open source and a bit techy, so there are lots of options.
 It‘s easily extendable, as well.

 I am entering the pages in a format called ReStructuredText (RST), so they are quite clean.
 You can see the source_ as well.
 It is possible to extend the